guilgautier/DPPy/docs/finite_dpps/exact_sampling.rst

 .. note::

-	The sparsity of :math:`\mathbf{K}` can be leveraged to get derive faster samples using the correspondence between the chain rule on sets and Cholesky-type factorizations, see e.g., :cite:`Pou19` Section 4.
+	The sparsity of :math:`\mathbf{K}` can be leveraged to get derive faster samplers using the correspondence between the chain rule on sets and Cholesky-type factorizations, see e.g., :cite:`Pou19` Section 4.

 In practice
 ===========